 Mastering your finances requires structure and discipline.
 Getting guidance on how to budget is helpful when you start to make budgeting a priority.
 Fortunately, there are many tools available online that can set you on the right path.
 Many of these budgeting tools are free or have free trials to give you time to decide if the program is right for you.

-To help you decide is a list of the top ten best online budgeting tools for 2016.
+Lucky for you, we put together a list of the top ten best online budgeting tools for 2017.